What is a bad credit score?

 How will a bad credit score affect me?

 Your credit score reflects how lenders may see you.
-A bad credit score means lenders will likely see you as more of a risk, so you’ve a higher chance of being refused credit.
+A bad credit score means lenders are likely to see you as more of a risk, so you’ve a higher chance of being refused credit.

 If lenders decide to approve you with a poor credit score, they may charge a higher interest rate to reduce the risk of you not paying them back.
 You may also find yourself limited to small borrowing amounts.
 Lenders tend to save their best deals for customers with high scores, so they’re unlikely to offer you promotional rates and rewards if you have a bad credit rating.